Updated: April 10, 2025 16 mins read Published: March 05, 2024

 Computer vision usage: seeing is believing

 While there’s some discrepancy in the exact numbers, research firms agree that computer vision technology is a non-stop growing market.
-We’ve seen predictions everywhere from an 11% compound annual growth rate (CAGR) over the next ten years to almost 19%.
+We’ve seen predictions everywhere from an 11% compound annual growth rate (CAGR) over the next 10 years to almost 19%.

 Global computer vision market.
 Size by component.